-Work in the lab is focussed on the African trypanosome and its interaction with the host environment.
+Work in the lab is focussed on the African trypanosomes.
 This group of extracellular protozoan parasites includes Trypanosoma brucei gambiense and T. b. rhodesiense, which cause Human African Trypanosomaiasis (HAT or sleeping sickness) in West/Central and East Africa, respectively.
-Though the duration and progression of the two forms of the disease varies (West African HAT is regarded as chronic, taking years to progress to late stage CNS involvement, while East African HAT can reach this stage in a matter of weeks), both forms of HAT are typically fatal without chemotherapy (See WHO website and the blog post, ‘Why study African trypanosomes‘).
-The closely related but non-human infective T. b. brucei, T. congolense and T. vivax cause a disease in cattle known as N’agana.
-This is widespread throughout sub-Saharan Africa where it has a significant impact on food production.
-All the African trypanosomes are transmitted between mammalian hosts by the bite of the tsetse fly (Glossina spp), in which they undergo a complex developmental cycle during migration from the midgut to the salivary glands via the proventriculus.
+Though the duration and progression of the two forms of the disease varies (West African HAT is regarded as chronic and can take years to progress to late stage CNS involvement, while East African HAT can reach this stage in a matter of weeks), both forms of HAT are typically fatal without treatment (See WHO website and the blog post, ‘Why study African trypanosomes‘).
+The related but non-human infective T. b. brucei, T. congolense and T. vivax cause a disease in livestock known as N’agana, which is widespread throughout sub-Saharan Africa, where it has a significant impact on food production.
+All the African trypanosomes are transmitted between mammalian hosts by the bite of the tsetse (Glossina spp), in which they undergo a complex developmental cycle during migration from the midgut to the salivary glands or mouth parts via the proventriculus.

-There are several virulence factors that promote infection in mammals, including: antigenic variation, which enables the parasite to persist in the bloodstream indefinitely, or until the host succumbs; in the case of the human infective forms, resistance to human serum trypanolytic factors that lyse the other trypanosomes, such as T. b. brucei, T. vivax and T. congolense; differentiation, which allows the trypanosome to limit its population growth, as well as to adapt its physiology in preparation for transmission to the tsetse fly vector; and, emergent drug resistance, which is affecting the efficacy of the limited set of difficult to administer toxic drugs currently available.
+There are several virulence factors that promote infection in mammals, including: antigenic variation, which enables the parasite to persist in the bloodstream indefinitely, or until the host succumbs; resistance to human serum trypanolytic factors by T. b. gambiense and T. b. rhodesiense (these lyse the animal trypanosomes, T. b. brucei, T. vivax and T. congolense); differentiation, which allows the trypanosome to limit its population growth, as well as to adapt its physiology in preparation for transmission to the tsetse fly vector; and, emergent drug resistance, which is affecting the efficacy of the limited set of difficult to administer toxic drugs currently available.

 Principal areas of investigation: